In the most general form, a Yesplan query consists of three parts:

 Requesting Custom Data§

-With the query language, we can also search for Yesplan elements based on custom data fields.
-To do this, the custom data field keyword must be used as a keyword in the query.
-In Yesplan you can have the keywords for custom data fields generated automatically or set them manually.
+With the query language, we can also search for Yesplan elements based on their custom data fields.
+To do this, you must use the custom data field keyword as a keyword in the query.
+In Yesplan, you can have the keywords for custom data fields generated automatically or you can set them manually.

-See the section Keyword for more information about setting keywords automatically or manually in System Settings.
+See the section Keyword for more information about setting keywords automatically or manually in the system settings.

-In the example below you see a custom data field with the label “Manager”, which automatically gets the keyword
+In the example below, you see a custom data field with the label ‘Manager’, which automatically receives the keyword ‘production_info_manager’.

-The picture below shows a custom data field definition with the label “Operator” for which the administrator awarded the keyword ‘operator’.
+The picture below shows a custom data field definition with the label ‘Operator’ to which the administrator assigned the keyword ‘operator’.

-All resource bookings for which the custom data field has the value “Jan Janssens” can be requested with the following query:
+You can then request all resource bookings for which the custom data field has the value ‘Jan Janssens’, using the following query:

-When you manually set a keyword for a custom data field, you cannot use the automatically generated keyword in the query language for that field:
+When you manually set a keyword for a custom data field, you can’t use the automatically generated keyword in the query language for that field:

 - The query

-resourcebooking:production_info_operator:"Jan Janssens"will no longer work if the keyword “operator” has been awarded to that field.
+resourcebooking:production_info_operator:"Jan Janssens"will no longer work if the keyword ‘operator’ has been assigned to that field.

-When searching for a Yes/No field, the value must be entered in English.
+When searching for a Yes/No field, you must enter the value in English.
 Use the values

 false.
 For example, if you want to request a custom data field to search for damaged resources, you can use the following query: